-Noise vibration harshness (NVH) is a field of engineering which designs the vibro-acoustic properties of different machines for maximum comfort and reliability.
-NVH engineers work on a great variety of products, ranging from household appliances like fridges to different means of transport like airplanes, trains and passenger cars.
+Noise Vibration Harshness (NVH) is a field of engineering that designs different machines’ vibroacoustic properties for maximum comfort and reliability.
+NVH engineers work on a great variety of products, ranging from household appliances like fridges to different means of transport like airplanes, trains, and passenger cars.

 However, it is not the only goal of an NVH engineer to make a machine as silent as possible.
-In fact, it is quite easy to get any noisy and vibrating machine silent, by simply introducing heavier counter masses or more insulation material.
-For passenger cars, weight is an important design criterion, so simply adding mass for vibration isolation might not be successful strategy.
-Alternatively, if one can prove that there is a clever design that can achieve the same NVH performance with no extra cost, one can gain a lot of new friends within the company.
+In fact, it is quite easy to get any noisy and vibrating machine silent by simply introducing heavier counter masses or more insulation material.
+For passenger cars, weight is an important design criterion, so merely adding mass for vibration isolation might not be a successful strategy.
+Alternatively, if one can prove that a clever design can achieve the same NVH performance with no extra cost, one can gain a lot of new friends within the company.

 Contact us for more VIBES

 Contact our support team or call us on +31 85 744 09 70

 Privacy statement.
 By submitting this form you agree to having your details registered in our database.
 At your request, we'll remove your details from our database immediately *